 In one study, they asked 53 healthy young adults about their family relationships.
 Study volunteers who reported feelings of greater warmth toward their mothers showed fewer signs of systemic inflammation (Chen et al 2011).

 As expected, people who grew up in low socioeconomic status (SES) households were more likely to have these symptoms.
 But about 45% of the people with low SES childhoods were symptom-free.
-And these symptomless people were more likely to have had nurturing mothers.
+And these healthy people were more likely to have had nurturing mothers.

-Among kids with the most nurturing mothers, there was no correlation between SES and poor health status.
+In fact, among kids with the most nurturing mothers, there was no correlation between SES and poor health status.

 To put this in perspective, the researchers also tested the effects of being upwardly mobile.
 If you were born relatively poor, but achieved higher SES as an adult, did you enjoy better health?